 Pack Light for Your Trip

 This is good advice whether or not you plan to bring back many souvenirs.
-Your African safari might include a lot of walking and traveling from one place to another.
+Your African safari might include a lot of walking and travelling from one place to another.
 Packing light means it will be easier to check off all the spots on your wishlist without your luggage holding you back.
 Additionally, once you’re there, you might just find a lot of things that catch your eye that you’ll want to bring back.

 Buy Local Goods from Local People